blinklet/blog-posts/citations/citations.md

 The article discusses the existing routing methods, their advantages and disadvantages.
 It was discovered that to solve the routing methods disadvantages it is necessary to use the concept of Network Functions Virtualization (ETSI ISG NFV).

 **[Implementation of Advanced Routing Methods Based on the SDN Concept and OS Linux](https://ieeexplore.ieee.org/abstract/document/10024243)**
-Olena Starkova, Kyryl Nikolchev, Olga Kravchenko, Kostiantyn Herasymenko, Anna Bulgakova, Taras Shevchenko National University of Kyiv -- 2022;
+Olena Starkova, Kyryl Nikolchev, Olga Kravchenko, Kostiantyn Herasymenko, Anna Bulgakova, Taras Shevchenko National University of Kyiv, _2022 IEEE 4th International Conference on Advanced Trends in Information Theory (ATIT)_ -- 2022
 This work is devoted to the development of advanced routing methods based on the SDN concept and OS Linux.

 ### Using Wireshark in GNS: Capturing data on open source router interfaces ###